biolab/orange2/docs/reference/rst/Orange.distance.instances.rst

         - A known and unknown continuous attribute equals squared distance between the known and the average, plus variance
         - Two unknown continuous attributes equals double variance
-        - A known and unknown discrete attribute equals the probabilit that the unknown attribute has different value than the known (i.e., 1 - probability of the known value)
+        - A known and unknown discrete attribute equals the probability that the unknown attribute has different value than the known (i.e., 1 - probability of the known value)
         - Two unknown discrete attributes equals the probability that two